Explain a forecast from time series models with dependence-aware (conditional/observational) Shapley values

 .empirical.eval_max_aicc

 Positive integer.
 Maximum number of iterations when optimizing the AICc.
 The default value is 20.
-Only used for
+Only used when

 empirical.type